lsst/df-ops/docs/usdf-applications/monitoring/sasquatch/index.rst

 ========
 ..
 Include short summary of application, service, or database

 Sasquatch is the Rubin Observatory’s service for metrics and telemetry data.
-Sasquatch is built on Kafka and InfluxDB and provides collecting, storing, and querying of time-series data.
+Sasquatch is built on Kafka and InfluxDB Enterprise and provides collecting, storing, and querying of time-series data.
 This instance has EFD data replicated in real-time from the Summit.

 ..
 Include Application Grouping, Operating Hours (24x7, PST daytime, or observing), Criticality Level, a link to the GitHub repository, and Slack channel used for support of the application.